Old Bathtubs Aren’t Impossible to Clean, You’re Just Not Doing it Right

-Anyone who has ever rented an apartment (or at least one that wasn't totally brand new with a sparkly-clean bathroom) has felt the struggle of dealing with an old, not-quite-clean bathtub.
-If it seems like no matter how much elbow grease you put into it, your rental's bathtub still has stains—like you know it is clean, but it doesn't ever look clean—it might just be that you haven't tried the right solution yet.
-You're going to need more than your typical bathroom cleaner spray to get the job done.
+Anyone who has ever rented an apartment (or at least one that wasn’t totally brand new with a sparkly-clean bathroom) has felt the struggle of dealing with an old, not-quite-clean bathtub.
+If it seems like no matter how much elbow grease you put into cleaning your tub, your rental’s bathtub is still stained, it might just be that you haven’t tried the right solution yet.
+You’re going to need more than your typical bathroom cleaner spray to clean your old tub.

 First thing’s first—before you do anything, make sure you know what kind of bathtub you’re working with.
 Is it acrylic, enamel, or porcelain?
 Some solutions work like a charm on one type of tub but could do permanent damage to others, so it’s important to figure this out in advance.
 Once you’re sure of what you’ve got, you can get on to the cleaning process.

-(Note: These are the 3 most popular types of bathtubs and what we're covering in this guide, but it's possible you might have one made out of another material).
+(Note: These are the three most popular types of bathtubs and what we’re covering in this guide, but you might have one made out of another material).

 Most modern homes have acrylic tubs, according to Merry Maids.
 It’s fairly easy to tell if you have one (if you don’t already know for sure)—essentially, if it looks like it’s made out of plastic, you have an acrylic tub.

 Acrylic tubs are prone to discoloration and cracking, so it’s important that you avoid using anything abrasive (that includes scrub brushes and scouring pads, Merry Maids explained) when you’re cleaning one.